Bear Peak via The Mesa Trail and Bear Canyon, Chautauqua Park Trailhead, Boulder - Denver - Golden - Fort Collins

 |Elevation Change:||+2,751' net elevation gain (+3,075' total roundtrip elevation gain)|

 Boulder's trail network offers a number of ways to reach Bear Peak (8,461').
 The Mesa Trail (2.75 miles), Bear Canyon Trail (1.85 miles) and Bear Peak West Ridge Trail (1.9 miles) form an ecologically varied route through ponderosa forests, meadows and high ridges.

 From Chautauqua Park, head south on Blue Bell Road to the Mesa Trail (.6 miles : 6,010).
-Bear left and begin a steady climb through uniform ponderosa to the Kohler Mesa Trail split (1.15 miles : 6,250').
+Bear left and begin a steady climb through tall ponderosa stands to the Kohler Mesa Trail split (1.15 miles : 6,250').
 The Mesa Trail levels across open contours with good views of the eastern plains.

 Travel quickens through undulating forest and drops to a service road (2.4 miles).
 Bear right on the service road for a steep climb to the Bear Canyon Trail split (2.75 miles : 6,262').
-The Bear Canyon Trail is rugged in places but generally keeps a steady, moderate grade.
+The Bear Canyon Trail is rugged in places but generally keeps a steady, moderate pace.

 The trail follows and frequently crosses Bear Canyon Creek, which can be tricky with heavy snow or heavy runoff.
 Note the emergence of aspen as you gain elevation.

 Though views are limited, Bear Canyon is not hemmed in quite like others in the area (Gregory Canyon, Fern Canyon and Shadow Canyon), generally affording better views.

 The trail crosses the creek (right) one last time (4.2 miles : 7,030'), and up a series of steep switchbacks on the canyon's north wall.

 Travel moderates in the upper canyon, now centrally positioned with terrific views back down the route you just traveled.
 It levels through a glade to the Bear Peak West Ridge Trail split (4.6 miles : 7,181').

 Veer left here for the remaining 1.9 mile, 1280' push to Bear Peak.
 The West Ridge Trail is initially moderate, tracing a well-defined ridge that leads into the 2012 burn area (5.7 miles : 7,706').